-For being a little kid, Phoebe is one sharp cookie, and she acts as a guide for Holden in a variety of ways.
+Phoebe may be a fourth-grader, but she still has a lot to teach Holden.
 First, she asks him important and incisive questions (as in, "You don't like anything.
-Name one thing you like a lot").
-She helps him in little ways, sure, by covering for him when their mom comes home, lending him money, and putting the red hunting hat on his head when it starts raining.
+Name one thing you like a lot" [22.38]).
+And she helps him out by covering for him when their mom comes home, lending him money, and putting the red hunting hat on his head when it starts raining.